 Results of FA SAP Reviews

 FA SAP review occurs after each semester when Mitchell Hamline’s Registrar certifies all cumulative GPAs.
-A student not meeting one or both of the FA SAP standards after any fall, spring or optional summer semester is placed on financial aid warning status and will receive notice of the status sent by email to the student’s mitchellhamline.edu address.
-Semester FA Warning status begins immediately if the student is currently enrolled, or with the next enrolled semester.
-Financial aid eligibility continues in the warning semester and no action is required of the student.
-FA SAP standards must be met at the close of a warning semester.
-Failure to meet FA SAP standards at the close of a warning semester advances the student’s status to financial aid ineligible in the following semester of enrollment.
+A student not meeting one or both of the FA SAP standards after any fall, spring semesters or the optional summer term is placed on financial aid warning status and will receive notice of the status sent by email to the student’s mitchellhamline.edu address.
+Financial Aid Warning status begins immediately if the student is currently enrolled, or with the next enrolled semester or term.
+Financial aid eligibility continues in the warning period and no action is required of the student.
+FA SAP standards must be met at the close of a warning semester or term.
+Failure to meet FA SAP standards at the close of a warning semester, or term, advances the student’s status to financial aid ineligible in the following semester of enrollment.

 Financial Aid ineligibility prevents receiving federal and state financial aid.
 If academically eligible for registration, a student may attend the college at his her own expense until FA SAP standards are met.
 A student who is ineligible for financial aid may appeal the ineligible status.

-A completed and approved FA SAP appeal can restore financial aid eligibility in the ineligible semester.
+A completed and approved FA SAP appeal can restore financial aid eligibility in the ineligible semester or term.
 An appeal completed after the close of an ineligible semester will not restore aid retroactively.

 Financial aid ineligibility may be imposed immediately in extraordinary circumstances, such as a student who registers and then earns failing grades (F, WA) for all classes in a semester, or a student whose attendance pattern abuses receipt of financial aid.